fossasia/wp-tweet-feed-plugin/readme.txt

 Tags: twitter, widget, feed
 Requires at least: 2.5
 Tested up to: 2.5.1
-Stable tag: 1.1.4
+Stable tag: 1.2.0

-A widget that properly handles twitter feeds (single user or including friends), including parsing @username and URLs into links.
+A widget that properly handles twitter feeds, including parsing @username and URLs into links.
 Requires PHP5.

 == Description ==

 A widget that properly handles twitter feeds, including @username and link parsing.
-Feeds can be for a single user, or can include all their friends' tweets as well (like their Twitter home page does).
 It supports displaying profiles images, and even lets you control whether to display the time and date of a tweet or how log ago it happened (about 5 hours ago, etc).
 Requires PHP5.

 == Installation ==